iamdeveshk/Case-Study-1-Zomato/README.md

 ---

-## 🧠 Business Questions Answered
-- The number of orders placed by each customers.
-- Restaurant with most number of menu items.
-- Number of votes and average rating for all the restaurants.
-- Restaurant with max revenue in a given month (May).
-- Restaurant with sales> x
-- Customers who have never ordered (using SQL SET operators).
-- Show order details of a particular customer in a given date range (Range: 15May- 15 June 2022).
-- Find most costly restaurants (Avg price / dish).
+## 📈 Key Insights
+- A small percentage of restaurants contribute a major share of platform revenue.
+- High-value repeat users significantly impact total earnings.
+- Certain food items dominate ordering patterns across restaurants.
-- Delivery partner compensation using the formula (#deliveries*100 + 10000*avg_rating).
+- Delivery partner earnings are strongly correlated with order volume.
-- All the veg restaurants.
-- Minimum and Maximum order value for all the customers.

 ---
-📈 Key Insights

-A small percentage of restaurants contribute a disproportionately large share of total platform revenue.

-High-value, repeat users have a significant impact on overall earnings.

-Certain food items consistently dominate ordering patterns across multiple restaurants.

-Delivery partner earnings show a strong correlation with order volume.

-🚀 What This Project Demonstrates
+## 🚀 What This Project Demonstrates

-Translating business problems into well-structured SQL queries
+- Translating business problems into SQL queries

-Writing clean, scalable multi-table JOINs
+- Writing clean, scalable multi-table JOINs

-Accurate revenue computation using line-item–level data
+- Revenue computation using line-item data

-Practical handling of real-world relational database schemas
+- Practical handling of real-world relational schemas

-Analytical thinking that goes beyond basic SQL syntax
+- Analytical thinking beyond basic SQL syntax

+---

-📎 How to Use This Repository
+## 📎 How to Use This Repository

-Clone or download the repository
+1. Clone or download the repository

-Import the SQL files into MySQL
+2. Import the SQL files into MySQL

-Execute the queries sequentially to explore insights
+3. Execute queries sequentially to explore insights

+---

-🤝 Feedback & Collaboration
+## 🤝 Feedback & Collaboration

-Feedback, suggestions, and improvements are welcome.
+Feedback and suggestions are welcome.
-Feel free to connect or raise an issue to discuss this project.
+Feel free to connect or raise an issue for discussion.